caparrov/test-github-page/resources/limitations.md

 # Limitations

+### DAG-based performance model

-## Generalized roofline plot
+### Generalized roofline plot

 * **Application-specific roofs**.
-As already mentioned, the various roofs that we derive become specific to program and input and thus such plot can contain only one performance point.
-This arises from the fact that T_issue, T_lat, and T_s, from which the bounds are estimated, cannot be obtained by formulas that depend on  and (platform properties), or I (the variable in the x-axis that characterizes the application), as Tcomp and Tmem in (4.2) and (4.4), respectively.
+The new hardware-related bounds become specific to program and input and thus such plot can contain only one performance point.
+This arises from the fact that T_issue, T_lat, and T_s, from which the bounds are estimated, cannot be obtained by formulas.
 Rather, these runtimes depend on the specific execution of the application on the platform, have to be measured from the scheduled DAG, and are only reported by tools that perform a detailed per-cycle analysis, like ERM.